Skip to content

 export default class SomeController {

-async someMethod({ request, response, auth }: HttpContext) {
+async someMethod({ request, response }: HttpContext) {

 const payload = await request.validateUsing(someValidator)